ritaturk/xenko-docs/manual/getting-started/positioning-entities.md

    _Snap scale to factor 1.1_

 The next step is to make your scene more dynamic.
 To do this, you need to use scripts.
-For information about using scripts, see [Scripting in Xenko](scripting-in-xenko.md).
+For information about using scripts, see [Introduction to scripting](introduction-to-scripting.md).